-In mid November 2011 I authored a "Pre-Contest" article that was posted on the ARRL web site.
-In that article I made several predictions for the upcoming then 10 Meter Contest based on past year's records and looking potential solar conditions.
+submission with expanding internet connectivity and stability and adoption of the Cabrillo file format.
+A higher percentage of contesters are submitting logs.
+However, it also has to be caused as well by growth in made several predictions for the upcoming then 10 Meter Contest based on past year's records and looking at potential solar conditions.
 When I wrote that article the Space Weather Prediction Center was forecasting a solar flux in the 130 range.
-Actual flux levels were in the 135-140 range for contest weekend with Kindices bouncing around between 1 and 2 with a A of 6-7.
+Actual flux levels were in the 135-140range for contest weekend with Kindices bouncing around between 1 and 2 with a A of 6-7.
 So, overall, pretty good conditions.
-The best since 2002 for sure and huge a improvement over the 2010 edition when flux was in the 87-89 range.
+The best since 2002 for sure and huge а improvement over the 2010 edition when flux was in the 87-89 range.